Purchasing Methods, Policies, and Procedures

 If the item(s) needed are not available via another supplier in U Market, Amazon Business might be appropriate.

-The University has established a master business account with Amazon.com to allow units to eliminate additional (and unallowable) costs for Amazon Prime or separate Amazon Business memberships and departments still save on shipping.
+The University has established a master business account with Amazon.com to allow departments to eliminate additional (and unallowable) costs for Amazon Prime or separate Amazon Business memberships, and departments still save on shipping.
+(The University pays a fee centrally to cover most shipping costs associated with Amazon Business purchases.)

 The other suppliers in U Market remain the preferred source for all goods catalogued in U Market.